tykling/amqpirc/README.md

 Amqpirc was initially written by Thomas Steen Rasmussen <thomas@gibfest.dk>,
 with a modified/enhanced version developed by Lasse Grinderslev Andersen <borgtu@etableret.dk>.
-Latest version can be found on Github: https://github.com/tykling/amqpirc or https://github.com/borgtu/amqpirc - pull requests are welcome.
+Latest version can be found on Github: https://github.com/tykling/amqpirc - pull requests are welcome.

 ### List of features
 - Relay AMQP messages to IRC and send messages from IRC to AMQP